Hi and welcome to this restorative class.

 Lift the right arm back up.

-Let's do the other side.
+Let's do the other side Inhale,

-Left arm lifts.
+Left arm lift.

 And exhale,

-Thread it over to the right side.
+Shred it over to the right side,

-Pressing into that left shoulder.
+Pressing into that left shoulder,

-Walking the right palm.
+Walking the right palm,

 Lifting the chest up and looking up.